Social programme

 In this workshop, we will engage with “The Pirate Game,” an experiential activity that incorporates speech, physical movement, role-play, and narrative exploration.
 Through this interactive format, we will examine the interrelation between the conference’s keywords: courage and agency.
 “The Pirate Game” serves as a dynamic framework for investigating how these themes manifest in practice and dialogue and is a framework based on playful approaches in higher education.

-3. The Potential of Walking: Social Pedagogical Practice and Research in Motion
+Session 4: The Potential of Walking: Social Pedagogical Practice and Research in Motion

 Peter Hornbæk Frostholm, Frederikke Dybdahl